In This Article

 Unlike many houseplants, cyclamens do best with cooler night temperatures, ideally in the 40s, although they can still survive with nights as warm as 65 degrees.
 Consider keeping your cyclamen in an unheated portion of your home to best simulate these conditions.
 Cool temperatures can extend the bloom period up to an additional two months.

 While it’s flowering, your cyclamen needs careful attention.
 Feed it with houseplant fertilizer every 2 weeks and water frequently enough to keep the soil consistently moist.
-If you allow the soil to dry out while the plant is in flower, the blooms may die off.

 When blooming stops in late winter, the plant will go dormant and begin to lose its leaves.
 Water it very sparingly in spring.
 When summer comes, move your cyclamen to a warm and dark or shaded spot in your home, and stop watering completely for two to three months.